 The shell can launch an executable, that is, a class with a static main() method.
-Executables must have been loaded with loadjava.

-- Syntax
+This is done either by using the command-line interface or by calling a database resident class.
+If you call a database resident class, the executable must be loaded with loadjava.

-- Argument Summary
+- Syntax - Argument Summary

-- Example

-- Functionality
+- Example - Functionality